bwahacker/json-tables/README.md

 CSV is great for simple flat data, but JSON supports nesting, typing, nulls, and inline metadata.
 JSON-T fits the rest of the JSON ecosystem.

 **Why not just render my list of dicts?**
-Sure—but how does a tool *know* it’s a table? `__dict_type: "table"` makes the intent explicit and unlocks paging, schema, column ordering, and more.
+Sure—but how does a tool *know* it's a table? `__dict_type: "table"` makes the intent explicit and unlocks paging, schema, column ordering, and more.

 **Why not just use a JSON Schema?**
 JSON Schema is too heavyweight and verbose for inline use.
 JSON-T is designed for lightweight, idiomatic scenarios.

 **Why not just use Arrow or Parquet?**
-Those are great—but they’re binary formats.
+Those are great—but they're binary formats.
 JSON-T works anywhere JSON works (logs, APIs, GitHub diffs, chatbots, etc).

 ---